twomice/com.joineryhq.profcond/README.md

 ## Configuration

-This extension has no browser-basd configuration form within CiviCRM.
+This extension has no browser-based configuration form within CiviCRM.
 Configuration is by PHP arrays in code within the civicrm.settings.php file.

 You need to add in your civicrm.settings.php a new config variable